-In order for machines, equipment and computers to receive and execute a specific order, it is necessary to issue instructions in a language that they can understand.
-Therefore, these instructions are written in a programming language that contains operation codes or is ultimately translated into a series of opcodes.
+In order for machines, equipment and computers to be able to receive and execute a specific order, it is necessary to issue instructions in a language that they can understand.
+Therefore, these instructions are written in a programming language containing operation codes or is ultimately translated into a series of opcodes.

 These codes are written in a language that we generally know, such as English, and are then translated by a compiler or translator program for machines to understand it in their binary language.
 That is, the mnemonic instructions written in our language for the interpretation of us humans, have their equivalent in binary language so that machines can easily interpret them.
 And thus be able to act on the instruction received and execute it correctly.

 In it we can see some OP_CODES belonging to the instructions capable of executing a processor or CPU computer (specifically the x86 from Intel).
 As you can see it is somewhat cryptic to read and it can hardly be programmed using it (although some developments are made in this type of language due to its speed).

 The situation in the world cripto, is not very different and Bitcoin For example, we can see something like this:

 It's certainly just as cryptic, but this simple statement is equivalent to a transaction in Bitcoin.
 If you want to know more about it, you can read our article dedicated to Bitcoin script where we explain in depth what exactly these instructions do.

 The OP_CODES for Bitcoin Script they can be classified according to the function and indications that they are going to execute in the system.
 For example, these codes can be used to remove, add, move or rotate elements on the stack, analyze and perform arithmetic operations, validate or invalidate transactions, among many other functions.

 Next we will present a list of the operation codes classified according to their type and functions.
 However it is important to note that this list is neither conclusive nor radical, since there are many opcodes in the Bitcoin script and only a few of them are mentioned here.